Cloud-CV/VQA/keras implementation/README.md

 For more info on data preprocessing checkout the data folder in this directory

 ## To get started
-Checkout the Readme of every folder.
+Instruction in readme files in every folder

 ## Results
 The 2 stacked GRU+CNN model converged faster than the corresponding LSTM over the same training set.
 I also figured out that the SGD optimizer worked better than RMSProp in  normal LSTMs/GRUs but RMSProp worked better in case of a Time Distributed Layer.
 GRU with the time distributed layer gave a very low accuracy.

 The models can be improvised way further by training it on the entire dataset for about >100 epochs on a better GPU(Tesla or GTX 1080 ).
 Overfitting can further be reduced by using Dropout and Regularization.

-Validation Accuracy of LSTM + CNN = 33.77 %
+1. Validation Accuracy of LSTM + CNN = 33.77 %
-Validation Accuracy of GRU + CNN = 34.4 %
+2. Validation Accuracy of GRU + CNN = 34.4 %
-Validation Accuracy of LSTM + Time Distributed Layer + CNN = 34.3 %
+3. Validation Accuracy of LSTM + Time Distributed Layer + CNN = 34.3 %

 These accuracies are by training over just 10,000 examples.
 The accuracy can be improved by training over a larger set every epoch and over a better GPU.
 Currently trained it on a NVIDIA GTX 960M.